open-cli-tools/concurrently/README.md

   --restart-tries <times>          limit the number of respawn tries.
 Default: 1

   --config <path>                  Path to a json configuration file.
-  This option can be used to load all option values from a provided json file.
+The default is concurrently.json.

 Examples: